Through the Ears of an Andalusian

 - All meals outlined in the itinerary, including a walking tapas tour in Malaga

-- Beer, wine & soft drinks at dinner
+- Beer, house wine & soft drinks at dinner

 - Internal transfers and entrance tickets to sights